WRF Physics¶

 bl_pbl_physics=11

-Includes scale dependency for vertical transport in convective PBL; vertical mixing in the stable PBL and free atmosphere follows YSU; this scheme also has diagnosed TKE and mixing length output
+Includes scale dependency for vertical transport in the convective PBL; vertical mixing in the stable PBL and free atmosphere follows Yonsei University (YSU); this scheme includes diagnosed TKE and mixing length output

 Shin and Hong, 2015